 If burial is your preferred choice you can advise us whether this will be a new or existing grave.
 For new graves the main decision is which cemetery to choose.
 If you do not already have a family grave we can advise where new graves are available, either in a church or council cemetery or a woodland burial site.
 Whichever you choose, your funeral director can advise you on the cost of purchasing ground and interment.

-Most privately owned cemeteries with space allow lairs to be purchased in advance.
+Most privately owned cemeteries or churchyards with space allow graves or lairs to be purchased in advance.

 Arrange a Funeral FAQs

 Is there a cost difference between a burial and cremation?